Private or Customised Departures

 *During Low & Shoulder Season (September, October and April) the boat trip to Glacier Grey may be cancelled as the boat requires a minimum of 8 passengers to sail, which might not be reached in some cases.
 If this is the case we will plan an alternative excursion in the Park.

-**If refugios are unavailable, alternative accommodation will be provided in tents with prior notice.
+**If refugios are unavailable, alternative accommodation will be provided in tents or domes with prior notice.

 N.B.
 During Shoulder Season (September, October and April) the Towers Trek excursion might be cancelled because of weather conditions and safety considerations.